 Where do the parasites come from?

-Both come from the intestinal tracts of warm-blooded animals.
+Both organisms come from the intestinal tracts of warm-blooded animals.
 Many of these animals — such as elk, deer, beaver, and muskrats — live in the Rocky Mountains.
 Others live in our own homes or yards, including dogs, cats and mice.

 Animal waste can find its way into a stream or lake and the environmentally-resistant cysts present in the waste are carried downstream.
 A human or animal who drinks this untreated water may develop the disease.
 Ingesting as few as 10 cysts can give someone giardiasis.